urbit/urbit/README.md

 Next, run `df -h` to make sure you have enough disk space.

-- The filesystem that holds `/nix` should also have several gigabytes of free space.
+- The filesystem that holds `/nix` should have several gigabytes of free space.
 Each GCC cross-compiler takes about 300 MB while each Qt installation takes about 800 MB.
 - The filesystem that holds `/tmp` should have at least 4 gigabytes of free